-This post was written by Rob Schickler, Associate Director of Admissions.
+By Rob Schickler, Associate Director of Admissions

 Writing the essay is often one of the most dreaded — but most important — parts of the business school application process.
 Instead of seeing it as another hoop to jump through, think of it as an opportunity to differentiate yourself from other candidates and add a personal touch to otherwise dry test scores and undergraduate transcripts.
 With Vanderbilt’s Round 1 MBA application deadline approaching on October 19, I wanted to offer a few suggestions on how to use the essay section to make your application stand out, speaking as both an Associate Director of Admissions and an MBA graduate myself (Owen MBA Class of 2014).
 Here are my most important tips:

 The best essays are often the ones that tell us a story about the candidate.
 Tell us what you have done, what it is you want to do, and how an MBA — specifically a Vanderbilt MBA — can get you from point A to point B. However, that is not to say we expect you to have the next 10-20 years of your life plotted out!
 We know people will change their minds once they get here and are exposed to the variety of classes and experiential learning opportunities we offer.
 But you should still show us you have at least put some thought into what type of job you may be interested in after graduating, some sample companies who offer that type of role, and what opportunities you will take advantage of as a student to help you successfully obtain that position.

 Think about transferable skills